Halim73/Parallel-Cloud/README.md

 CloudTree is a cloud based Binary Search Tree implemented using the dynamoDB API

-Chat Server is a basic instant messaging system with the ability to record and send direct messages and audio messages
+Chat Server is a basic instant messaging system with the ability to record and send direct messages and audio messages and the ability to live stream audio (work in progress).